pete-hayes/Netskope-UPN-Mismatch-Troubleshooter/README.md

 ## Usage

 ### Automatically Validate Logged-In User
-The script will automatically retrieve the logged-in username (using the command 'whoami /upn') and compare against that provisioned to Netskope.
+The script will automatically retrieve the logged-in username (using the `whoami /upn` command) and compare against that provisioned to Netskope.

 1. Clone or download this repository, e.g.,
     - `Invoke-WebRequest -Uri https://raw.githubusercontent.com/pete-hayes/Netskope-UPN-Mismatch-Troubleshooter/main/upn.ps1 -OutFile upn.ps1`